 the need for the test, its risks, how it will be done, or what the results may

 mean.
 To help you understand the importance of this test, fill out the

 medical test information form(What is a PDF document?).

-forehead against a bar to stabilize your head.
 Keep your mouth closed, open

-your eyes as widely as you can, and stare straight ahead while breathing and
+your eyes as wide as you can, and stare straight ahead.
+You can breathe and

 be visible in the blood vessels in your eyes.

-As the dye enters
+Photos are taken as the dye enters

 How It Feels

 The tests themselves don't cause pain or discomfort.
 For some tests, very bright light may shine in your eye.